paoloarciaga/visualization_stats-challenge/README.md

 - Correlation and Regression
 - Final Analysis (can be found at the top of my jupyter notebook, as well as my final python file)

 To fulfill the requirements of this Data Visualization & Statistics Challenge, I applied the skills acquired from class to develop my initial code.
-Additionally, I consulted my tutor for further assistance, aming to troubleshoot my code and verify the functionality of it.
+Additionally, I consulted my tutor for further assistance, aiming to troubleshoot my code and verify the functionality of it.
 My tutor was able to help me with the following:
 - Editing my code to locate the rows which contain mice on each drug and getting the tumor volumes
 - Determining outliers by using upper and lower bounds